UPDATED: March 2021

 You should be especially careful with "ironing water" that you can buy in the supermarket.
 This is perfumed water that will often say on the bottle "not suitable for steam generator irons", although we wouldn't advise using it with a normal iron either.

-Much better to use a separate spray bottle on the item and then iron it if you want to freshen up your laundry.
+If you want to freshen up your laundry, it is much better to use a separate spray bottle on the item and then iron it.

 The Calc-Clean Function

 Most steam irons these days will have a calc-clean function which requires you rinse out the inside of the iron to flush these deposits away.

 Some models will use special cartridges which need to be replaced at regular intervals.

 Whatever method your iron uses, it is advisable to follow the cleaning procedure at the recommended intervals or whenever the "calc clean" light comes on.

 Some of the more expensive irons and steam generator irons can come with a 'calc collector' which collects all the limescale deposits in one place making the de-scaling process much less hassle.

 The best irons and steam generator irons for hard water areas are those which have a full anti-calc or calc-clean system.